Multibanded Reduced Order Quadrature Techniques for Gravitational Wave Inference: Introduction

 The structure of this paper is as follows.
-In Section 2, we review the fundamentals of gravitational wave parameter estimation, the ROQ formalism, multi-banding techniques, and our implementation strategy.
-Section 3 presents our construction results, likelihood validation tests, and parameter estimation comparisons.
-We conclude in Section 4 with a discussion of the implications for future gravitational wave analyses and potential extensions of this methodology.
+In Sect. \ref{sec:2}, we review the fundamentals of gravitational wave parameter estimation, the ROQ formalism, multibanding techniques, and our multibanding implementation strategy in ROQ construction.
+Sect. \ref{sec:3} presents our construction results, and likelihood validation tests.
+In Sect. \ref{sec:4} we present parameter estimation comparisons between the PyROQ method and the modified PyROQ with multibanding techniques.
+We conclude in Sect. \ref{sec:5} with a discussion of the implications for future gravitational wave analyses and potential extensions of this methodology.